Volunteering Opportunities - Contents

 - TimeBank Volunteering mentoring projects, youth, employee volunteering.

-- Join In is an official London 2012 Games legacy charity, connecting people with local community sports clubs across the UK who need their help.
+- What was Join In, the London 2012 Games legacy charity, connecting people with local community sports clubs across the UK who need their help.

 - For an alternative to ‘straight’ volunteering, check out the TimeMoney and LETS concepts under our Social Economy listings.